 **Hot Spot Office Hours Tech Net**

-Every Thursay night, after the SKYWARN net, there will be a discussion group on NETAC1 talk group for Questions, Answers and Presentations regarding Hot Spots.
+Every Thursday night, after the SKYWARN net, there will be a discussion group on NETAC1 talk group for Questions, Answers and Presentations regarding DMR, Hot Spots and all related digital topics.
 This will commence at 8 PM.
 Go here for further information: Hot Spot Office Hours

 HBLink and DMR Bridges